Are you trying to plan the BEST Disneyland itinerary for your trip?

 Depending on when your ride back to the airport is set to pick you up this may be your last opportunity to get on any rides or buy any souvenirs you haven’t picked up yet.

-We can’t leave Disneyland without a new Christmas ornament or trading pin, which are always easy to pack away in full suitcases.
+You can’t leave Disneyland without a new Christmas ornament or trading pin, which are always easy to pack away in full suitcases.

 Both tell a great story and are a lot of fun!
 Before getting picked up be sure to get those last selfies in front of the castle.
 A perfect way to end your Disneyland itinerary.